-The main campaigns in which the USS Cavalier was involved were Asiatic-Pacific Campaigns during World War II, Korean War campaigns, and Vietnam War campaigns.
-The ship was awarded five battle stars for the service in World War II, four battle stars for the Korean War service, five campaign stars for the Vietnam War service with the Vietnam Service Medal and the Armed Forces Expeditionary Medal.
+The main campaigns in which the USS Cavalier was involved were the Asiatic-Pacific Campaigns during World War II, the Korean War campaigns, and the Vietnam War campaigns.
+The ship was awarded five battle stars for service in World War II, four battle stars for the Korean War service, and five campaign stars for the Vietnam War service with the Vietnam Service Medal and the Armed Forces Expeditionary Medal.

 Technical Features of the USS Cavalier (APA-37)

 Commissioning date: 16 January 1944

 Armament: two single 5-inch/38 caliber dual-purpose gun mounts, two quad 1.1-inch gun mounts replaced by two single 40 mm AA gun mounts, four twin 40 mm AA gun mounts, and eighteen single 20 mm AA gun mounts

 The USS Cavalier (AP-82), assigned to the US Navy as transport, was laid down on 10 December 1942 at Western Pipe and Steel Co., San Francisco, California, under Maritime Commission Contract (MC hull 276).
 The ship was reclassified as Attack Transport (APA-37) on February 1, 1943, launched on the 15th of March 1943, and sponsored by Mrs. M.W.
 Jackson.